Sapient-AI/docs/README.md

         assertAll("result", () -> assertThat(result, equalTo("!")));
     }
  ```
-In this case, AI Sapient detects that System.exit is called inside myMethod when true is passed as parameter.
+In this case, AI Sapient detects that System.exit is called inside myMethod when true is passed as argument.

-The following Java functions are considered potentially dangerous, and if detected @Disabled will be added to the test.
+The following Java functions are considered potentially dangerous, and if detected during test generation, @Disabled will be added to the test.

 - Regular Functions:
 	- java.lang.Runtime: exec, exit, halt, wait